thomadha/gr2336/movielist/springboot/README.md

 >    "count": 1
 >  }

-This request adds the Movie in jsonformat in the body to the user spesified as the pathvariable
+This request adds the Movie in jsonformat in the body to the user specified as the path variable.

 ### Request to get a movie
 > GET /movielist/{username}/{movieTitle}